 A timer like the ENERLITES HET06-R-2PCS Countdown Timer Switch will automatically shut your fan off after a programmed time.
 That way, you don’t have to remember to do it, because it’s taken care of for you.

-I actually the Enerlites bathroom fan timer in my own house.
+I actually have the Enerlites bathroom fan timer installed in my own house.
 What I like about it is that I have several preset choices (and a reset button) for how long I want the timer to run, plus it has a night-light feature that helps me find the light switch in the dark.

 How Often Should You Replace Your Bathroom Fan?